Arkaeriit/baseconv/README.md

 ### Converting a number in many bases.

-When starting this program, you are presented a prompt.
+When starting this program with no arguments, you are presented a prompt.
 After it you should enter either:
 * A single ASII character
 * A 'd' followed by a number in base 10
 * A 'h' or a 'x' followed by a number in base 16